iyulab/DollarSignEngine/README.md

 - **Dynamic Expression Evaluation:** Evaluate C# expressions dynamically at runtime, with support for interpolation and complex logic.
 - **Flexible Parameter Injection:** Easily pass parameters into expressions using dictionaries, anonymous objects, or regular C# objects.
+- **Method & LINQ Support:** Call methods on objects and use LINQ expressions within interpolated strings.
 - **Format Specifiers & Alignment:** Full support for C# format specifiers and alignment in interpolated expressions.
 - **Custom Variable Resolution:** Provide custom variable resolvers for advanced use cases.
 - **Multiple Syntax Options:** Support for both standard C# interpolation `{expression}` and dollar-sign `${expression}` syntax.